RTÉ returns to 'The Ploughing' with action packed three-day schedule

 Anna May McHugh and Ray D'Arcy

-The National Ploughing Championships, or ‘The Ploughing’, will return to Ratheniska, Co Laois, from Tuesday, September 20 to Thursday, September 22 and RTÉ will be there over three full days with an action-packed schedule of live programmes, live musical performances, live RTÉ News and Weather bulletins, chances to meet with well-known presenters, and plenty of prizes.
+RTÉ will be at the National Ploughing Championships in Laois promising three days with an action-packed schedule of live programmes, live musical performances, live RTÉ News and Weather bulletins, chances to meet with well-known presenters, and plenty of prizes.

+The station's stars will be on the ground at ‘The Ploughing’, in Ratheniska, Co Laois, from Tuesday 20th September to Thursday 22nd September.

 RTÉ Schedule